LiU-AI-Society/SnakePit/docs/customization.md

     return random.choice([0, 1, 2, 3])  # UP, DOWN, LEFT, RIGHT
 ```

-Do so by adding a new file with the name of the snake you want and make sure the file contains the choose action function.
-Then when training use the --opponents flag to include those snakes you have designed.
-Add new opponents to folder "snakes".
+Create new snakes in the snakes directory with the same structure as random_snake.py.
+Modify the choose_action function to your wishes.
 ```bash
 python train.py --opponents hungry_snake
 ```